jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 And to be technically accurate, our `DataBaseAddressBook` did not add the `Group` to the Database in its `addGroup(String name, Group group)` method.
 Another organization was responsible for the Database’s content.
 We only had read-only permission.
 Therefore the `addGroup(String name, Group group)` method, for which an implementation was required, was an empty method.
 The same was true for `WebServiceAddressBook.addGroup(String name, Group group)` method for similar reasons.

 ## Configurer
-Composable designs provide the structural potential but not behavior.
+Composable designs provide structural potential but not behavior.
 The behavior must be composed by a `Configurer` type of class.
 My PM/CTO had described the possible configurations.
 They would be:

 <img src="/assets/ChainOfResponsibilityAddressBookObjects.png" alt="Address Book via Chain of Responsibility Objects" width = "90%" align="center" style="padding-right: 20px;">